Current micro-mobility legislation: An update from e-RIDES

 Where can I legally ride my EUC?

 Until the legal position changes, you can take your e-scooter or EUC onto private land, with the land-owner’s consent, without fear of consequence.
-Hook up with an online EUC forum to find out where other fanatics are taking theirs.
-We also have a guide on the best places in the UK to ride an EUC here.
+Hook up with an online EUC forum to find out where other enthusiasts are taking theirs.

-This is also a good time to remind you that e-RIDES HQ is about to open, and we have our own test area when you can come with your EUC!
+This is also a good time to remind you that e-RIDES HQ is about to open, and we have our own test area on private land when you can come with your EUC!

 You can find us at Unit 21, Greenwich Centre Business Park, London SE10 9QF